esper-io/console_docs/docs/pipeline/README.md

 **Note:** We currently suppport manual trigger.

-A new pipeline (base) can be created with 5 stages using the Console (You can create more than 5 stages via the Esper CLI).
-Create a new job that will indicate the operation (Application Install in this case) and corresponding application/version.
+A new pipeline can be created with a maximum of 3 stages using the Console (You can create more than 3 stages via the Esper API).
+Create a new job that will indicate the operation (application install in this case) and corresponding application/version.

-Start a new run to initiate a pipeline - the user can choose to update the application version to be installed before starting a new run.
+Start a new run to initiate a pipeline - you can choose to update the application version to be installed before starting a new run.
 A Run can be started, paused, resumed, or terminated.

 Any pipeline can have multiple jobs created, and each job can have multiple runs (only one run active at a time) associated with it.